iOS 14: What’s new for enterprise IT?

 VPN improvements

 Apple has also improved VPN configuration.
-In this case, it means admins can configure systems with VPN settings for specific and default apps.
-They can also specify which apps and domains can use the VPN, again, this provides an additional level of control around access to corporate services and data.
+In this case, that means admins can configure systems with VPN settings for specific and default apps.
+They can also specify which apps and domains can use the VPN – again, this provides an additional level of control around access to corporate services and data.

 Managed apps

-Apple has improved managed apps so admins can now enable permission to allow end-users to remove them from their devices if they aren’t required and forbid such removal if they are required.
+Apple has improved managed apps so admins can now enable permissions to allow end-users to remove them from their devices if they aren’t required and forbid such removal if they are required.

 Smaller improvements

-Apple improved MDM around content caching.
-It’s now possible to build MDM solutions that provide content caching metrics, which lets admins monitor use.
+Apple also improved MDM around content caching.
+It’s now possible to build MDM solutions that provide contentcaching metrics, which lets admins monitor use.

 Mac improvements

-Apple hasn’t published shipped the next version of macOS, but the release builds in numerous enterprise improvements first seen in iOS.
-Enrolment has been improved, including with supervised enrolment.
-It is now also possible to defer updates for up to 90-days, or force update of managed devices.
+Apple hasn’t shipped the next version of macOS, but the release builds in numerous enterprise improvements first seen in iOS.
+Enrolment has been improved, including with supervised enrollment.
+It is now also possible to defer updates for up to 90 days, or force update managed devices.
 App management via MDM has also been improved as described above.
 We can anticipate further enhancements to the platform as the company coalesces around Apple Silicon.

 Opportunity: App Clips

-While not an enterprise-focused improvement, one of the big opportunities in iOS 14 may turn out to be App Clips.
-These are cut down versions of the native app that provide just enough code for an iOS device to handle a single transaction.
-These might be of use in iOS-compatible guest logging and entry systems, and may provide useful conduits for retail, visitor attractions and hospitality deployments, assuming we ever get to visit places again.
+While not an enterprise-focused improvement per se, one of the big opportunities in iOS 14 may turn out to be App Clips.
+These are cut-down versions of a native app that provide just enough code for an iOS device to handle a single transaction.
+These might be of use in iOS-compatible guest logging and entry systems, and may provide useful conduits for retail, visitor attractions and hospitality deployments – assuming we ever get to visit places again.

-The idea is that by providing users with a taste of what an app can do, it becomes easier to encourage users to install the entire app.
+The idea is that by providing users with a taste of what an app can do, it becomes easier to encourage users to install the full app.

 Please follow me on Twitter, or join me in the AppleHolic’s bar & grill and Apple Discussions groups on MeWe.